Chairman of the Board

 Mark Shapiro has served as Chairman of the Board for Captivate since September 2013.

 Mr. Shapiro is the President of Endeavor, where he previously held roles as co-president of the company’s IMG and WME subsidiaries and as Chief Content Officer.
 Prior to joining IMG in 2014, Mr. Shapiro was CEO of Dick Clark Productions (dcp), managing its day-to-day operations while developing and producing high-quality entertainment programming for traditional and digital media.
 He oversaw several of the company’s most prodigious television series and specials.
 Mr. Shapiro left this role when he executed a sale of dcp to Guggenheim Partners for over $375 million, a sum more than double what the ownership team had paid for the company just five years prior.

-In addition to being Chairman of the Board for Captivate, Mr. Shapiro serves on the boards of four public companies: Live Nation Entertainment (NYSE: LYV), Frontier Communications (NASDAQ: FTR), Papa John’s International (NASDAQ: PZZA), and Equity Residential (NYSE: EQR).
+In addition to being Chairman of the Board for Captivate, Mr. Shapiro serves on the boards of Live Nation Entertainment (NYSE: LYV) and Equity Residential (NYSE: EQR).
+He previously served on the boards of Frontier Communications (NASDAQ: FTR) and Papa John’s International (NASDAQ: PZZA).

 Mr. Shapiro was named one of the “Rising Stars” in Entertainment Weekly’s annual listing of the “101 Most Powerful People in Show Business.”
 In 2004, Shapiro ranked among the Top Ten in Sporting News’ “Power 100” for the second consecutive year.
 In 2005, Mr. Shapiro was named to Sports Business Daily’s annual “Top 40 under 40” for the third consecutive time.
 In 2016, Variety named him to its “New York Power List” and Broadcasting & Cable awarded him “Sports Executive of the Year.”